-A flip of type (1) moves the apex of two triangles by one, a flip of type (2) moves the apex of one triangle from $D$ to a point outside $D$ or back again, and a flip of type (3) does not move any apex along a chain or between $D$ and a point not in $D$.
-Hence, we can disregard flips of type (3).
-If moving an apex involves at least one flip of type (2), then we can charge at least two flips to the corresponding triangle, one to move the apex to a point not in $D$ and one to move it back again.
-If moving an apex uses no flip of type (2), then the corresponding triangle needs at lest $n-1$ flips.
-Each such flip moves the apex of one other triangle.
-Thus, we can charge $(n-1)/2$ flips to each such triangle.
-Hence, for $n > 5$, the cheapest method is to use flips of type (2).
-This yields the claimed bound. } \ShoLong{}{ \begin{proof} \prflowerbound \qedopt \end{proof} }
+A flip of type (1) moves the apex of two anchored triangles by one; a flip of type (2) moves the apex of one anchored triangle from $D$ to a point outside $D$ or back again; and a flip of type (3) does not move any apex of an anchored triangle along $D$ or between a vertex of~$D$ and a vertex not in~$D$.

+We say that an anchored triangle is of type (1) if its apex is moved only by flips of type (1).
+It is of type (2) if its apex is moved by at least one flip of type (2).
+Every anchored triangle is either of type (1) or of type (2).
+A type (1) triangle must be involved in at least $h-1$ flips of type (1), and each of these flips can affect at most one other type (1) triangle.
+A type (2) triangle must be involved in at least $2$ flips of type (2), and each of these flips can affect no other anchored triangle.
+Thus, if we have $m_1$ type (1) triangles and $m_2$ type (2) triangles, we need at least $(h-1)m_1/2 + 2m_2$ flips.
+For $h \geq 5$, we have $(h-1)m_1/2 + 2m_2 \geq 2(m_1 + m_2) = 4h -4$, as claimed. \qedopt \end{proof}

-The following result can be seen as a special case of~\cite[Proposition~1]{flip_hard_points_arxiv}.
+The following result can be seen as a special case of~\cite[Proposition~1]{point_set_hard}.